juliandwain/juliandwain.github.io/_pages/cv.md

 Education
 ---------

-- **Master of Science Developement, Production, and Management in Mechanical Engineering** at the Technical University of Munich, *10/2020 - today*
+- **Master of Science Development, Production, and Management in Mechanical Engineering** at the Technical University of Munich, *10/2020 - today*
+  - Area of Specialization: *Management in Mechanical Engineering*
 - **Master of Science Aerospace** at the Technical University of Munich, *10/2019 - today*
   - Term Paper: Embedding the Helmholtz Equation in Neural Networks, Local Grade: 1.0
 - **Bachelor of Science Mechanical Engineering** at the Technical University of Munich, Local Grade: 2.6, *10/2016 - 09/2019*